ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

       The value will be modified only when you click the **Save** button.
 3. **Add Value**
    Add an additional value (up to 32 values).
-   Values you add here change the sum collected from your Studio's cluster node.
 4. **Save**
    Click to save your changes.